Sponsored by

 The West in Mr. Starr's name was his mother's maiden name.
 She was a cousin of Benjamin West, noted Philadelphia painter who moved to England and never returned to the United States.

-Before coming to Richmond in 1825 Starr had learned the carpenter's trade in Philadelphia, engaged in the coasting trade between Charleston, S. C. and Philadelphia, and operated a lumber business in Charleston.
+Before coming to Richmond in 1825 Starr had learned the carpenter's trade in Philadelphia, engaged in the coasting trade between Charleston, S. C.

 It was hoped that Richmond would become a manufacturing town and Mr. Starr did a great deal to accomplish this goal.
-Before he died in 1855, he tried to insure the success of Richmond by donating the land of the Pennsylvania Railroad station as well as land east of it, to the Richmond and Miami Railroad in 1850.
+Before he died in 1855, he tried to insure the success of Richmond by donating the land of the Pennsylvania Railroad station as well as land east of it, to

 Elizabeth Starr continued where Charles left off and had to deal with some reported rivalry between herself and Robert Morrison, Joseph Plummer, John Smith and others of the west end of Main Street.

 The Starrs also operated a popular tavern/hostelry on the old transcontinental highway.
 It was in operation from 1846 to 1854 and was razed to make room for the Dickinson Trust Building, which has also been razed and is the site of the present Second National Bank Building.
-(Fifth Third Bank)
+(Fifth Third Bank).

 Benjamin Starr was also a primary resident at this address.
 Being born there in 1842, he was the first of the 10 Starr children.